-In April 2015, MC revised its Childcare Support Handbook and distributed copies to all MC employees, as part of its efforts to promote understanding and foster a supportive culture internally.
+MC has distributed its Childcare Support Handbook to all MC employees, as part of its efforts to promote understanding and foster a supportive culture internally.
 The handbook includes not only explanations on all of MC's childcare systems and policies, but also provides specific advice for mothers, fathers, bosses and colleagues on how to improve office communication.
 MC also provides regular guidance to staff in management-level positions.